-The Company writes off a financial asset when there is information indicating that the debtor is in severe financial difficulty and there is no realistic prospect of recovery, for example, when the debtor has been placed under liquidation or has entered into bankruptcy proceedings, or in the case of trade receivables, when the amounts are over two years past due, whichever occurs sooner.
-Financial assets written off may still be subject to enforcement activities under the Company's recovery procedures, taking into account legal advice where appropriate.
-Any recoveries made are recognised in profit or loss.
+The Company writes off a financial asset when there is information indicating that the debtor is financially constrained as a result of separation from their employer and all internal and external recovery actions have failed with no realistic prospect of recovery, for example, when the debtor is terminated, resigns, medically incapacitated or even deceased and insurance proceeds are not sufficient to liquidate the asset.
+Financial assets written off are still subject to post write-off recoveries under the Company's recovery procedures, taking into account legal advice where appropriate.